AndrewVegter/web_project_1/README.md

 ### This webpage was made using
   * HTML
   * CSS
-  * Some iframes, lots of links, a keyframe animation, several flex-boxes, a few unordered lists, and ~~many, many tears...~~
+  * Some iframes, lots of links, countless paragraphs, a keyframe animation, several flex-boxes, a few unordered lists, and ~~many, many tears...~~

 ### This webpage should function well on recent versions of:
   * Chrome